topogoogles/cnn-us-epg-grabber/README.md

 ## Project Objective

-The CNN-US-EPG-Grabber is a Kodi addon designed to fetch and generate Electronic Program Guide (EPG) data for CNN US.
-This addon scrapes the CNN website to create an XMLTV file, which can be used with Kodi's PVR IPTV Simple Client to display accurate program information for CNN US.
+The CNN-US-EPG-Grabber is a Kodi addon designed to fetch and generate Electronic Program Guide (EPG) data for the IPTV channel version of the widely popular american news and media network **CNN** in the United States edition.
+This addon scrapes the channel website to create an __XMLTV file__, which can be used with Kodi's PVR IPTV Simple Client to accurately display metadata and other related information for the current TV guide.

 ## Features

-- Scrapes CNN US schedule from the official website
+- Scrapes **CNN** schedule from the official website
-- Generates XMLTV-format EPG data
+- Generates a XMLTV-format EPG file
 - Integrates seamlessly with Kodi's PVR IPTV Simple Client
-- Customizable update interval
+- It features a customizable update interval for continuos updating

 ## Limitations

-- The addon relies on the structure of CNN's website.
-Changes to the website may require updates to the scraping logic.
+- The addon relies on the structure of CNN's website. __CAUTION:__ Changes to the website may require updates to the scraping logic.
 - EPG data is limited to what's available on CNN's public schedule page, which typically covers **only the current day.**
 - The addon does not provide video content; it only generates EPG data.
 - Accuracy of the EPG data depends on the timeliness and correctness of CNN's published schedule.